Salivary Glands Long Essays

 • Loss of taste in the anterior part of the tongue

-5. Frey’s syndrome
+5. Frey’s Syndrome

 • Occurs due to damage of the auriculotemporal nerve following surgery in the parotid or mandibular ramus area